Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 2.2

-The International Children's Games unite participants from at least five cities from a minimum of three countries.
-Two types of sports must be held.
+The International Children’s Games must include participants from at least five cities from a minimum of three countries.
+4 different sports must be held.

 3. Spirit of the Children's Games

-The pedagogical point of view is of great significance, which means:
+3.1 The pedagogical point of view is of great significance as is the cultural exchanges, therefore:

 4. Sport